udborets/online-gallery/README.md

 # Feedback

-If you have any suggestions or you found a bug in the code, please, contact me:
+If you have any suggestions or you found a bug in the code, please contact me:

 - `telegram:` [@udborets](https://t.me/udborets)